 Technical Analysis is based on some assumptions.
 One of these assumptions is the idea that history repeats itself, in the case of forex trading, refers to price movements.
 The price movement is attributed to market psychology.
 There was a formation of patterns and it shows that in the past there were several same or similar reactions to the market stimuli over time.
-Those patterns in the charts are used to analyse the market movements and understand trends.
+Those patterns in the charts are used to analyze the market movements and understand trends.
 These charts have been used for more than a century and are still relevant.

 Second, price movements follow a trend.
 Once the trend is established, the future price movements likely to follow that particular pattern.